sarulab-speech/RELATE/README.md

 # RELATE
 in preparation ... sorry

-This will be available in September.
+This will be available around Sep.
+2025